 Lybrate.com has an excellent community of Pediatricians in India.
-You will find Pediatricians with more than 33 years of experience on Lybrate.com.
+You will find Pediatricians with more than 34 years of experience on Lybrate.com.
 You can find Pediatricians online in Chennai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Thirupathi

 Management of New Born Care

 Preimplantation Genetic Diagnosis (Pgd)

 Treatment of Thyroid Disease in Children

 Submit a review for Dr. ThirupathiYour feedback matters!